Continuous Variable Structured Collision Models: Examples

 Although we have assumed a generic model so far, in which the system is potentially coupled to all normal modes of the environmental unit, it is also possible to choose the couplings $g_{E_i}$ in Eq.~\eqref{eq:HSE} such that the system interacts solely with one specific mode with frequency $\tilde\omega_{E_{m'}}$.
 This is achieved by choosing $g_{E_i} = g G_{m'i} $, where $g$ is the overall coupling strength.
 With this choice, the system-environment interaction of Eq.~\eqref{eq:HSE} becomes:

 In this case, the expressions for the effective squeezing rate and temperature simplify to

 and

-We shall consider two examples in the following sections: one in which the system interacts exclusively with the mode with the smallest frequency, that is, the center of mass $\tilde{\omega}_{\text{CoM}}$, and one in which it interacts with the mode with the largest frequency, $\tilde{\omega}_{\text{Max}}$.
+We shall consider two examples in the following sections: one in which the system interacts exclusively with the center of mass mode frequency $\tilde{\omega}_{\text{CoM}} = \omega_E$, and one in which it interacts with the normal mode frequency corresponding to the largest wavevector within the Brillouin zone and the shortest wavelength supported by the environmental unit.